timescale/docs/promscale/installation/docker.md

-# Install Promscale using a pre-built Docker container
+# Install Promscale using a Docker image
 Docker images for the [Promscale Connector][promscale-docker-image] and [TimescaleDB (with the Promscale extension)][timescaledb-docker-image] are available on Docker Hub.